Avenue Road tram stop

-Avenue Road tram stop is a light rail stop in the London Borough of Bromley in the southern suburbs of London.
+Avenue Road tram stop is a light rail stop in the London Borough of Bromley in the London suburbs.
 It is located on Avenue Road in a mainly residential area between Penge and Beckenham.

 Platforms

 The tram stop is situated on a short passing loop within an otherwise single track section of Tramlink, where that system runs alongside the National Rail line between Crystal Palace and Beckenham Junction stations.
 The tram stop has platforms on each side of the two tracks of the loop.
-The National Rail line passes behind the northernmost of these platforms, but there is no platform on that line.
+The National Rail line passes behind the northernmost of these platforms, but that line has no platform.

 Services

 Avenue Road is served by tram services operated by Tramlink.
 The tram stop is served by trams every 10 minutes between and via Croydon.

-On Saturday evenings and Sundays, the service is reduced to a tram every 15 minutes in each direction.
+On Saturday evenings and Sundays, the service operates every 15 minutes in each direction.

-Services are operated using Bombardier CR4000 and Stadler Variobahn Trams.
+Services are operated using Bombardier CR4000 and Stadler Variobahn model low-floor trams.